-- 1. The grant maximum is £20,000.
-Anything over £20,000 will not attract any further public grant. - 2.
-Where additional funding is required to cover either a contribution or the cost of works over £50,000 (£30,000 from the Disabled Facilities Grant and £20,000 from the Accessible Homes Grant), then a Home Improvement Loan application can be made. - 3.
-The DFG paperwork will be used to assist the applicant in making an application for this grant. - 4.
-Only the works agreed by the council will be covered by the grant - 5.
-If the grant is approved there are 12 months to complete the works - 6.
-The works must be completed by the contractor stated on the approval document - 7.
-No grant works should proceed until the grant application has been processed and all relevant planning, Building Regulation(s) or landlord approval has been obtained. - 8.
-Owner occupiers will have a local land charge placed on their property on completion of the grant.
-If the property is sold, assigned or transferred within 10 years of the grant being completed then the grant may have to be repaid by the owner occupier. - 9.
-Unforeseen and additional costs will only be paid for where they are necessary to complete the adaptation and must be agreed by the council before they are undertaken. - 10.
-Any increase in the grant may have an impact on the charge placed against the property. - 11.
-Applicants who are successful in their application for assistance will be required to maintain the adaptation. - 12.
-The contract for the works is the responsibility of the applicant. - 13.
-The grant will normally be paid direct to contractors in all but the most exceptional cases. - 14.
-The council will only offer grant for those works that are considered mandatory to meet the needs of the disabled person. - 15.
-No grant will be paid until a satisfactory invoice has been received and the works have been carried out to the satisfaction of the client and Council. - 16.
-Housing Association properties where the mandatory DFG does not fully cover the cost of the adaptation then the client and/or Council may approach the housing association for a contribution towards the cost.
+- 1. Conditions relating to the DFG as described above also apply. - 2.
+The grant maximum is £20,000.
+Anything over £20,000 will not attract any further public grant unless in exceptional cases. - 3.
+Where additional funding is required to cover either a contribution or the cost of works over £50,000 (£30,000 from the Disabled Facilities Grant and £20,000 from the Accessible Homes Grant), then a Home Improvement Loan application can be made. - 4.
+The DFG paperwork will be used to assist the applicant in making an application for this grant. - 5.
+Only the works agreed by the council will be covered by the grant - 6.
+If the grant is approved there are 12 months to complete the works - 7.
+The works must be completed by the contractor stated on the approval document - 8.
+No grant works should proceed until the grant application has been processed and all relevant planning, Building Regulation or landlord approval has been obtained. - Owner occupiers will have a local land charge placed on their property on completion of the grant.
+If the property is sold, assigned or transferred within 10 years of the grant being completed then the grant will need to be repaid. - 10.
+Unforeseen and additional costs will only be paid for where they are necessary to complete the adaptation and must be agreed by the council before they are undertaken. - 11.
+Any increase in the grant may have an impact on the charge placed against the property. - 12.
+Applicants who are successful in their application for assistance will be required to maintain the adaptation. - 13.
+The contract for the works is the responsibility of the applicant. - 14.
+The grant will normally be paid direct to contractors in all but the most exceptional cases. - 15.
+The council will only offer grant for those works that are considered appropriate to meet the needs of the disabled person. - 16.
+No grant will be paid until a satisfactory invoice has been received and the works have been carried out to the satisfaction of the client and Council. - 17.
+Housing association properties where the mandatory DFG does not fully cover the cost of the adaptation then the client and/or council may approach the housing association for a contribution towards the cost.